OrdnanceSurvey/OS-VectorMap-Local-stylesheets/GML stylesheets/QGIS stylesheets (QML)/Backdrop style/README.md

 # OS VectorMap Local Backdrop style

-These are QML files for OS VectorMap Local in GZ/GML format for use in QGIS.
+These are QML files for OS VectorMap Local in GML/GZ format for use in QGIS.

-*They have been designed to work with the data as it is supplied.*
+*They have been designed to work with the data as supplied.*

 ## Quick start guide